kharriiTD/ms_project_html-css/README.md

 - Gitpod - used to deploy the website.
 - Github - used to host and edit the website.
 - Font Awesome - Use to import social media links.
+- colors.co - used to color scheme.
+- Am I responsive? - used to check responsivity of code and display the mock up in the documentation.
+- W3C Markup Validation Service - used to validate HTML codes.
+- W3C CSS Validation service - used to validate CSS codes.
+- Chrome Devtools - used throughout the project to inspect on elements and writing codes.

 ## Validator Testing